 In the Admin bar at the top, select Manage -> Extend

 If your drupal instance do not have Update Manager by default, install it via Extend modules.

 After you've downloaded the CDN Module from Drupal.org, select "Install new module" and upload the .zip.

 Go back to Extend page, scroll down to Web Services section, checked CDN and CDN UI , clicked Install

 Hopefully, everything will install successfully.
 That's something your hosting provider can help with.

-Once the CDN Module has been successfully installed, go back to the Modules list and scroll down to CDN.
-Select Enable and Save Configuration.
+Once the CDN Module has been successfully installed, from the top admin bar, go to Manage -> Configuration, scroll down to Web Services section, select the CDN Integration

-In Mode, select Origin Pull and enter the CNAME record generated when you created a CDN Resource.
+In the Mapping, select Simple Mapping, serve all files , enter the CNAME record generated when you created a CDN resource into the from field, and save the Configuration.
 See How To Set Up A CDN Resource.

 Your done.
 Test the configuration and run a Pingdom speed test.